 Alcohol withdrawal is a common cause of seizures in patients with and without epilepsy.
-Alcoholics often have traumatic brain injury that can cause epilepsy, and heavy alcohol use is a risk factor for developing epilepsy.
-Alcoholics are often noncompliant as well.
+Furthermore, alcoholics often have traumatic brain injury that can cause epilepsy.
+Heavy alcohol use is a risk factor for developing epilepsy.
+Lastly, alcoholics are often noncompliant.
 That being said, AED therapy should be instituted in alcoholics who have seizures that are not clearly provoked by withdrawal or who have an EEG or imaging study that suggests they have a likelihood of seizures.
 In general, alcohol enhances the side effects of AEDs and can lead to serious drug interactions with phenobarbital and benzodiazepines.